jschauma/jass/README.md

 Supported Platforms
 ===================
-jass(1) is written in shell, so it should run pretty much anywhere.
-It currently requires base64(1), ssh-keygen(1), openssl(1), and uuencode(1).
+jass(1) is written in Go, so it should run pretty much anywhere that you can build a binary for.
+(An older version of jass(1) written in shell is also available in the 'src' directory.)

-We rely on ssh-keygen(1)'s ability to convert the public ssh key from OpenSSH's (effectively) proprietary default format to PKCS8; this feature was added in OpenSSH version 5.6.

 jass(1) was tested on the following systems:

-- CentOS release 5.5
+- CentOS release 5 and 6
-- FreeBSD 9.1-RELEASE
-- Mac OS X 10.8.3
+- Mac OS X 10.9.1
 - NetBSD 6.0.1
-- Ubuntu 13.04 Raring Ringtail

 How to install jass(1)
 ======================
 jass(1) allows you to query LDAP for ssh keys.
-If you are using this feature, edit the file src/jass and set the two LDAP* variables near the top of the script.
+If you are using this feature, set the two LDAP* variables noted in the manual page.

-Just copy the manual page from doc/jass.1 to somewhere in your MANPATH and the script src/jass to somewhere in your PATH.
+Just copy the manual page from doc/jass.1 to somewhere in your MANPATH;
+'go build src/jass.go' and copy the resulting binary somewhere in your PATH.

-The simplistic provided Makefile will copy those files under /usr/local or wherever PREFIX points to.
+The simplistic provided Makefile will copy those files under /usr/local or wherever PREFIX points to if you run 'make install'.

 How to use jass(1)